d2l-ai/d2l-en/chapter_linear-networks/softmax-regression.md

 we must guarantee that (even on new data), they will be nonnegative and sum up to 1.
-Moreover, we need a training objective that encourages the model to faithfully estimate probabilities.
+Moreover, we need a training objective that encourages the model to estimate probabilities faithfully.
 Of all instances when a classifier outputs 0.5, we hope that half of those examples will actually belong to the predicted class.